Lynstery/tmux-window-name/README.md

-# Better Window Names for tmux
+# Auto Window Rename for tmux

-A plugin to name your tmux windows smartly, like IDE's.

 Forked from [ofirgall/tmux-window-name](https://github.com/ofirgall/tmux-window-name) and makes some personal adjustments.

 It only covers my daily workflow (ssh, neovim, python, bash script, ...).

+**tmux-window-name** is a plugin to name your tmux windows smartly, like IDE's.

 ![Tmux Window Name Screenshot](screenshots/example.png)